-- · Applying the license in an offline or air-gapped network on page 94 - Importing deception VMs in an offline or air-gapped network on page 96 - Importing firmware in an offline or air-gapped network on page 98 - Importing an FDS package via FDC GUI in an offline or air-gapped network on page 99 - Importing FDS package and license file via FortiManager in an offline or air-gapped network on page 99
+- Applying the license in an offline or air-gapped network on page 122 - Importing deception VMs in an offline or air-gapped network on page 124 - Importing firmware in an offline or air-gapped network on page 126 - Importing an FDS package via FDC GUI in an offline or air-gapped network on page 126 - Importing FDS package and license file via FortiManager in an offline or air-gapped network on page 127

 FortiDeceptor uses deception VMs to deploy decoys across the network.
 Deploying FortiDeceptor VMs in a closed network requires downloading the required images directly from the FortiDeceptor VM external repository and manually uploading the deception VMs.
-The FortiDeceptor hardware appliance already has deception VMs pre-configured and loaded.
-For new deception VMs, update the hardware appliance.
+For information about downloading the deception VMs, see Importing deception VMs in an offline or air-gapped network on page 124